Portable Arduino Water Pump StationShare on:

-This my first experiment with relay, a magnetic switch that can be turned on by Arduino with sharing the same circuit/voltage with the device being turned on.
+This my first time experimenting with arduino and relay, a magnetic switch that can be turned on by Arduino with sharing the same circuit/voltage with the device being turned on.
 Since the Arduino works safely only under 12V, a relay is used to turn on/off a household appliance under 110V or 220V.
-In this project, I used the relay merely as a switch, disregarding its significance in high voltage circuit.
+In this project, I used the relay merely as a switch for 12V circuit, disregarding its significance in high voltage circuit.

-Soldering is quite difficult for this project as the parts aren’t soldered unto a PCB board.
+Soldering was quite difficult for this project as the parts aren’t soldered onto a PCB board.
 Instead, they are secured onto the 3D-printed frame individually.

 It took me a long time to design a station frame that would perfectly fit all the parts and be delicate.
 The holes are for screws and for installing rubber tips that would secure the whole station on a slippery surface.

 The water pump is not strong enough to suck up the liquid as the pump itself was designed to suck water assuming that there is already liquid inside.
 In another word, the propeller in the pump does not have strong suction force without being in contact without water.
-I am currently integrating this project into an automatic indoor garden as a watering device with Arduino monitoring 24/7.
+I later worked on integrating this project into an automatic indoor garden as a watering scheduler device.